-However, Young has since rubbished that theory as well as the suggestion that he fell out with partner Karen Clifton, revealing that he has been suffering from PTSD as well as a number of addictions.
+However, Will has since rubbished that theory and the suggestion that he fell out with partner Karen Clifton, revealing that he has been suffering from PTSD as well as a number of addictions.

 Arlene Phillips is traded in for a younger model

-Dance expert Phillips is so experienced and knowledgeable when it comes to all things ballroom and Latin that she seemed irreplaceable on the judging panel… until, that is, she was replaced.
+Dance expert Arlene is so experienced and knowledgeable when it comes to all things ballroom and Latin that she seemed irreplaceable on the judging panel… until, that is, she was replaced.

 Anton Du Beke’s backstage ‘banter’ with Laila Rouass

-Beloved pro dancer Du Beke rarely puts a foot wrong, but the one time he did make an error of judgment it was pretty catastrophic.
+Beloved pro dancer Anton rarely puts a foot wrong, but the one time he did make an error of judgment it was pretty catastrophic.

-He was partnered with actress Rouass in 2009 when he hit the headlines for using a racial slur to describe her when talking off air.
+He was partnered with actress Laila in 2009 when he hit the headlines for using a racial slur to describe her when talking off air.